Last updated: March 6, 2026

 3.5.
 Combining with RSI or MACD for extra confirmation

 Never rely on just one indicator.
-The real magic happens when you get confirmation from a different type of tool, like a momentum oscillator.
+The strategy becomes robust when you get confirmation from a different type of tool, like a momentum oscillator.

 Confirmation for strong moves: Before entering a push above the upper band, glance at your RSI.
 Is it strong but not yet extremely overbought?
 This can add confidence that the move has room to run.